honeypieio/shrubcoop.org/content/events/shrub-x-remode-sustainable-fashion-meetup.md

 +++
 author = "Swapshop"
-description = "we will be joined by Remode Collective to explore ways to re-purpose textiles and build new skills whilst celebrating multicultural diversity." location = "Online (read the description for the link)" tags = ["swapshop", "zero-waste-hub"] time = 2020-07-22T16:30:00Z
+description = "We will explore ways to re-purpose textiles and build new skills whilst celebrating multicultural diversity." location = "Online (read the description for the link)" tags = ["swapshop", "zero-waste-hub"] time = 2020-07-22T16:30:00Z